I may get paid commission for purchases made after clicking a link in this post.

 Google’s search results page will offer you a number of great insights.
 It will show you who the main competitors are for that search term (so you can see if you stand a chance!), it also shows you related searches and common questions people have on that topic.

 Keyword research is a big topic and I have only just scratched the surface here, if you want to grasp a better understanding of keyword research, head over to my post on keyword research for bloggers where I explain keyword research in more depth.

-Once you have your keyword (or more likely a keyword phrase) you need to optimise your post for that keyword.
+Once you have your keyword (or more likely a keyword phrase) you need to optimize your post for that keyword.
 This means using that keyword in specific places to help search engines understand that that keyword is what your post is all about.

 Where to use your keywords

-In order to optimise a blog post for a particular keyword, you should use your keyword in the following places
+In order to optimize a blog post for a particular keyword, you should use your keyword in the following places

 - Your title